keithf4/testingdocs/mimeo.md

  * p_type determines whether it is time-based or serial-based incremental replication.
 Valid values are: "time" or "serial".
  * p_control_field is the column which is used as the control field (a timestamp or integer column that is new for every insert).
  * p_dblink_id is the data_source_id from the dblink_mapping_mimeo table for where the source table is located.
  * p_boundary, an optional argument, is a boundary value to prevent records being missed at the upper boundary of the batch.
 Argument type is text, but must be able to be converted to an interval for time-based and an integer for serial-based.
 This is mostly only relevant for time based replication.
 Set this to a value that will ensure all inserts will have finished for that time period when the replication runs.
 For time based the default is 10 minutes which means the destination may always be 10 minutes behind the source but that also means that all inserts on the source will have finished by the time 10 minutes has passed.
-For serial based replication, the default is zero.
-If your serial column is based on a sequence you shouldn't have to change this.
+For serial based replication, the default is 10.
+If your serial column is based on a sequence you should be able to change this to zero safely.
 The upper boundary will always be one less than the max at the time replication runs.
 If it's not based on a sequence, you'll have to set this to a value to ensure that the source is done inserting that range of numerical values by the time replication runs.
 For example, if you set this to 10, the destination will always be one less than "max(source_control_col) - 10" behind the source.
  * p_dest_table, an optional argument,  is to set a custom destination table.
 Be sure to schema qualify it if needed.
  * p_index, an optional argument, sets whether to recreate all indexes that exist on the source table on the destination.
 Defaults to true.
 Note this is only applies during replication setup.
 Future index changes on the source will not be propagated.
  * p_filter, an optional argument, is an array list that can be used to designate only specific columns that should be used for replication.
 Be aware that if this option is used, indexes cannot be replicated from the source because there is currently no easy way to determine all types of indexes that may be affected by the columns that are excluded.